-The Notice states that the tenant had five days to pay the rent in full or apply for Dispute Resolution or the tenancy would end.
+The Notice stated that the tenant had five days from the service date to pay the rent in full or apply for Dispute Resolution or the tenancy would end.
 The tenant did not apply to dispute the Notice to End Tenancy within five days from the date of service.